Free Sneak Preview Event:

-The Symposium on Securing The Internet of Things (http://securingthenet.com) is taking a deep dive on what it will take to protect the billions of devices on which we depend for critical infrastructure, healthcare, and our homes.
-I’m leading a panel discussion on Security for Network-Connected Medical Devices.
-[See discount promo code at the end of this post.]
+The Symposium on Securing The Internet of Things (http://securingthenet.com) took a deep dive on what it will take to protect the billions of devices on which we depend for critical infrastructure, healthcare, and our homes.
+I led a panel discussion on Security for Network-Connected Medical Devices.

-The event is March 5 – 7, 2018 at the Crowne Plaza Hotel in Burlingame, CA (near San Francisco Airport).
-[See agenda at http://42tek.com/STIOTAGENDArev6.pdf] The Medical Device session is targeted for March 7th.
-[Yes, I know this is during the HIMSS 2018 national meeting in Las Vegas, but not everyone goes to HIMSS.]
+The event was March 5 – 7, 2018 at the Crowne Plaza Hotel in Burlingame, CA (near San Francisco Airport).
+[See agenda at https://42tek.com/STIOTAGENDArev6.pdf]

-The session will address security topics in medical device design and manufacturing, usage in hospitals, remote monitoring, and related legislative, regulatory, and standards initiatives.
-So far, Bill Saltzstein of Code Blue Communications, and Peyton Paulick Kochel, Ph.D. of Proteus Digital Health have agreed to participate in the panel and May Wang of Zingbox is slated to be a keynote speaker at the event.
+My session addressed security topics in medical device design and manufacturing, usage in hospitals, remote monitoring, and related legislative, regulatory, and standards initiatives.
+Bill Saltzstein of Code Blue Communications, Peyton Paulick Kochel, Ph.D. of Proteus Digital Health, and Eric Pancoast of Medcrypt participated in the panel and May Wang of Zingbox gave a keynote presentation.

 Some references on the medical devices topic may be found here.